 His first Maryknoll assignment was to the Venard where he taught English and did very effective promotion work for the Society.
 He received his overseas assignment to North Korea in August, 1923.
 He gained a reputation as a zealous, generous, hard-working missioner.
 His good humor and ready smile made him well liked among the people and Maryknollers.
 By his good example and faithfulness to prayer he “exercised a good priestly influence among the Maryknollers,” according to Bishop James E. Walsh.

-He was appointed the first Prefect Apostolic of the newly established Prelature of Peng Yang, Korea, on April 1, 1930.
+He was appointed the Prefect Apostolic of the Prelature of Peng Yang, Korea, on April 1, 1930.
 Monsignor Morris served in that capacity for six turbulent years.
 Among his notable works, in collaboration with the Maryknoll Sisters, he founded the Korean Sisters of Our Lady of Perpetual Help in 1932, a religious congregation which has grown and successfully served the Korean Church since then.
 To the present date, the Sisters revere him as their beloved founder.
 Monsignor Morris was forced to resign as Prefect Apostolic in 1936, due to intense controversy over “religious rites and obeisances” which affected Catholics in Korea and Japan.
 After this he was assigned to work among the Korean Catholics in Kyoto, Japan.
 He was interned there in 1941 and later returned to the United States on the Gripsholm in August, 1942.
 For a year and a half he worked on Promotion in Los Angeles and in the Gila, Arizona Japanese Internment Camp.
 In 1944 he was assigned to Hawaii and served as pastor of various Maryknoll parishes until 1956, except for the year 1948 when he served as interim Director of the Brothers at Bedford Novitiate.

 Father Morris was Director of the Seattle Promotion House from 1957 to 1959, when he returned to Korea at the age of 70.
 The rigors of the land and language proved too much for him and three years later he came back to the States.
 He then served on Promotion in Buffalo and New Orleans.
 Finally, in August of 1965, Father John at the age of 76 retired from active work to Los Altos.
 Even there, however, he was always willing to accept any and every short-term helping-out assignment, regardless of where the parish might be located.
 He entered St. Teresa Residence at Maryknoll in February, 1970 and was assigned to the Special Society Unit in 1975 at the age of 86.